rotki/rotki/README.md

 <img src="https://raw.githubusercontent.com/rotkehlchenio/rotkehlchen/master/ui/images/rotkehlchen_no_text.png" width="250">

 Rotkehlchen is an asset management and accounting application specializing in Crypto assets and aims to also help with tax reporting.
-It is integrated with multiple exchanges and more will come soon.
+It has integration for multiple exchanges with more coming soon.

 ## Table of Contents